amskamal/TAB-DROID-Framework/README.md

 **What the notebooks do:**
 - Handle the higher dimensionality (241 features) using `CMIM` / `JMI` for feature reduction
 - Apply `nanopq` to compress the 241-dimensional vectors for efficient search
-- Train and evaluate the proposed model on the reduced feature set
+- Train and evaluate the proposed model on the reduced feature set, with `TabPFN` used as a tabular classification baseline
 - Compare results with Malgenome experiments

 ---